trigaten/MarshieMash/README.md

 4) Enjoy!

 ## Acknowledgments
-This project was created for the Bitcamp 2022 Hackathon.
+This project was created for the Bitcamp 2022 Hackathon and won Best "Bitcamp" Hack.